 When we say Vitamin C is essential, we don’t mean the pop singer whose song, “Graduation (Friends Forever)” played on a constant loop in 2000.
 We’re talking about the dietary nutrient found in citrus fruits and other, perhaps surprising, common eats.
 Vitamin C is necessary for the body to build collagen in bones and cartilage; helps iron absorption and protein metabolism; and lessens bruising by ensuring capillary walls and blood vessels are firm.
 It also protects you from oxidative stress through its antioxidant properties, and may keep colds and infections at bay.
 One thing the two vitamin C’s do have in common, though, is smile––while the singer’s “Smile” is a catchy song, the other vitamin C aids in gum health and healing cuts, keeping your smile as fetching as the song.
-The Recommended Dietary Allowance of vitamin C for adult men and women are 90 mg and 75 mg, respectively.
 Here are 6 surprising ways to ensure you get your vitamin C.

 Vitamin C doesn’t just come from tangy, bright fruit––broccoli is a high contender offering 51 mg per serving per half cup.
-Broccoli stems from the Italian word, broccolo, which means “flowering top of a cabbage.”
-Eat just one cup of cooked broccoli and you’ve met your RDA.
-For a hearty mouthful of vitamin C, why not pop a few of these Baked Broccoli Burgers in the oven?
-Pair them with a mound of fries and you’ve got yourself a vitamin C burger-and-fries-bonanza, as potatoes are also a vitamin C source.
+For a hearty mouthful of vitamin C, double the broccoli in this Roasted Lemony Broccoli Rigatoni?
+Pair them with a mound of Sweet Potato Swirl Mashed Potatoes and you’ve got yourself a vitamin C fest, as potatoes are also a vitamin C source.

 Hailing from Europe, Brussels sprouts are another member of the cabbage family.
 These greens may have a bad wrap (and are often dropped under the table for Fido), but when it comes to vitamin C, they’ve got nothing but good graces at 48 mg per serving per half a cup when cooked.
-Don’t let the naysayers dissuade you from eating your Brussels sprouts; Isa Chandra Moskowitz of Post Punk Kitchen declares them as “The Vegan French Fry” and swears her recipe for roasted Brussels sprouts smells like popcorn while cooking.
-That’s something we can get down with.
+Don’t let the naysayers dissuade you from eating your Brussels sprouts; Isa Chandra Moskowitz of Post Punk Kitchen declares them as “The Vegan French Fry,” so try out her Brussel Sprout Fried Rice.

 Though grown in many varieties and colors, cauliflower doesn’t come to mind when we think of vitamin C––but then again neither does chocolate cake!
 Chocolate Covered Katie’s changed that with her surprise ingredient chocolate cake.
 Cauliflower lends 26 mg per serving per half a cup of vitamin C to the recipe; though the uncooked cauliflower the recipe calls for eventually gets cooked––and may bring the vitamin C count down slightly, we like to remedy that by eating more of the chocolate cake.
 Hey, it’s all about getting enough vitamin C.